kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 #### July 1, 2020

 Victor sent this report via email and I have added it here.
-He choose to send this email instead of on github because he wanted to attach some sample excel files but failed to achieve that on github.
+He choose to send this email instead of on github because he wanted to attach some sample Excel files but of course Github hates Excel files.
+Most of what remains in this document was pasted in here from emails I received from Victor.

 * I have first (half) digitized the Part I in the remaining pages of Torquay data (185-205).
 The pdf has been transferred in to tidy and readable EXCEl file (or csv).
-The next step will be manually making the description more concise and fit them in the categories that Ross created.
+The next step will be manually making the descriptions more concise and fitting them in the categories that Ross created.
 (Also in this part most of the goods are "Free" so I will treat them as tax=0.)
 After that I can add it to the existing Torquay files.
 I think I can finish this part by early next week.

   + Kristy's response: It's hard for me to see if there are any problems with these files, as they are an intermediate stage that Ross did not show me.
-Make sure you read through his notes for details about decisions we made on sub-paragraphs (there was an issue at one point about us needing to assign some numbers or letters to the various sub-parts of some lines because they were just all listed together but we would need them to have separate names.
+Make sure you read through his notes for details about decisions we made on sub-paragraphs.
+There was an issue at one point about us needing to assign some numbers or letters to the various sub-parts of some lines because they were just all listed together but we would need them to have separate names.
 It doesn't look like this has been done in any consistent way in "Torquay All Schedules.xlsx" so maybe that is something that still needs to be done.

       - Victor's response: Given that all of the goods in this part are "tax-free", I fill in all the products under "Torquay extra" as free, and fill in zero for the specific tax options.

          - Kristy's further query: Are the majority of the lines in the Torquay round--if they only have one component--ad valorem or specific?
 We will have to make some hard decisions about how to deal with the lines with more than one component, and we can make some of the work easier by entering these free lines under whichever of ad valorem or specific is the more frequent.

-      - Victor's response: Also another thing need to be noticed is that in schedule16 the products cover a lot of categories (chemical, textile, food and so on).
-I think they are included in this schedule rather than the previous schedules is that they are all "Free".
+      - Victor's response: Also another thing need to be noticed is that in Schedule 16 the products cover a lot of categories (chemical, textile, food and so on).
+I think the reason they are included in this schedule rather than the previous schedules is that they are all "Free".

          - Kristy's further query: Will you look in the Smoot Hawley document to make sure that these are the numbers from the original classification system?
 I don't see why they wouldn't be, but it would be good for us to know that for sure.

    + I also don't understand why there are so many blank lines in the excel documents.
 Probably they are just spaces in the pdfs, but this should be checked to make sure nothing was missed.

-      - Victor's response: The reason for the "many blanks" is that in order to keep the content tidy, I try to mimic the format in the original pdf file (that each goods is a separate row, although sharing the same tax volume).
-I have rearrange them in the files.
+      - Victor's response: The reason for the "many blanks" is that in order to keep the content tidy, I try to mimic the format in the original pdf file (that each good is a separate row, although sharing the same tax volume).
+I have rearranged them in the files.

       - Victor's further response: Just to clarify, I think Ross used tsv file instead of csv file, so my file is also stored as tsv file.
 I used "readr" package and "read_tsv" function